zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 ### Durkheim and Structural Functionalism

-- Durkheim also talked about the concept of **Function**.
+- Durkheim also talked about the concept of **function**.
 Society should be analyzed and described in terms of functions.
 Society is a system of interrelated parts where no one part can function without the other.
 These parts make up the whole of society.
 If one part changes, it has an impact on society as a whole.
 Functionalism emphasizes a societal equilibrium.
 Based on Durkheim's perspective, some examples are:
 - The state provides public education for children.
 The family of the children pays taxes, which the state uses for public education.
 The children who learn from public education go on to become law-abiding and working citizens, who pay taxes to support the state.
 If any of these functions are disrupted, then the society as a whole will be affected.
 - Crime and delinquent behavior also helps promote stability in the society as it leads to a reaction from the victims.
 If there are enough reactions from the members of the society, this leads to a common consensus that a certain action is considered harmful.
 Thus, it is considered morally wrong and a law is established against it resulting in stability.
 Durkheim concluded that crime is "normal" for the basic of reasons: A society could not exist without it.